jnicolasdz/Astrometrica-on-Linux/README.md

 <img src="./images/winehq.png" width='250' height='150' alt="WineHq Logo" />
 </p>

-Astrometrica is a software program used for astronometrical data reduction, specially designed for astronomical data reduction and provided by [IASC](https://iasc.cosmosearch.org/) However, it does not run in linux-based operating system.
+Astrometrica is a software program used for astronometrical data reduction and provided by [IASC](https://iasc.cosmosearch.org/)
+However, it does not run in linux-based operating system.
 This project provided a way to run Astrometrica on linux, using wineHQ.